ba11b0y/lekh/README.md

 [params]
 Name = "Agent Smith"
+About = "We're not here because we're free.
+We're here because we're __not__ free.
+There's no escaping reason.
+No denying purpose.
+Because as we both know without purpose, we would not exist.<br/> Read more [here](https://matrix.fandom.com/wiki/Agent_Smith)"
 Email = "agentsmith@thematrix.com"
 Resume = "" # Add the filename with file extension.
 PostLimit = 4 # Sets the number of posts to display on the front page